moguevara/CO_Driver/README.md

 ---

 # 🙋‍♂️ About CO_Driver
 CO_Driver is a free fan made [Crossout](https://crossout.net/en/) utility.
-Data is derived from log files and grouped to give feedback performance feedback.
+Data is derived from log files and grouped to give performance feedback.

+---

+# ✍️ Contributing

+Interested in contributing to CO_Driver?
+We are always looking for motivated developers or suggestions from the community.
+Please contact Rot_Fish_Bandit at our [Discord](https://discord.com/invite/kKcnVXu2Xe).

 ---